 - It’s available to full-time or part-time students.

 - It’s administered by schools participating in the Federal Work-Study Program.

 Who Can Qualify for Work-Study?

 In order to be eligible for Federal work study, students must be enrolled in a minimum of six credit hours during the fall and spring semesters.
 To apply for Federal work study, students must submit a Free Application for Federal Student Aid (FAFSA).
-Because funding for the Federal work study Program is limited, applying by the KWU priority deadline (March 15th) gives students the best chance of receiving Federal work study funds.
+Because funding for the Federal Work Study Program is limited, applying by the KWU priority deadline (March 1) gives students the best chance of receiving Federal work study funds.

 How Do Qualified Students Find a Job?

 Students interested in a work study position must stop by the K-Dub Hub, Pioneer Hall 285, to make sure that they are eligible to receive federal work study funds prior to applying for jobs.
 Stop by today to find out if you qualify!

 Remember, being eligible for work-study is not a guarantee that a student will be placed in a work-study job.
 Work-study positions are not pre-assigned.
 Students must apply for jobs and be hired on an individual basis.
 Most work-study positions begin in the Fall semester and are on a first come – first served basis.

 Once you have been hired, you must complete employment paperwork in the Student Services Office (K-Dub Hub), Pioneer Hall Room 285.
 For payroll purposes, the work study contract, W-4 form, K-4 form, and payroll direct deposit form must be completed as soon as possible.
 Federal law requires this paperwork must be completed before you begin employment in order to be paid.
 You will need to bring the following personal documents to determine employment eligibility:

 - social security card or state-issued birth certificate;